-Germany: Erdogan's Nazi claim 'unacceptable'
+Merkel condemns Nazi insult from Erdogan

 Cool heads should prevail

+"One cannot even comment on such utterances, they are not justifiable," she said, speaking at a business forum in Berlin.

+"Comparisons with Nazis always just lead to one thing -- to belittle those crimes."

-On Monday, Steffen Seibert, German Chancellor Angela Merkel's spokesman, called for "cool heads to prevail" in the latest row.
+Earlier on Monday, Steffen Seibert, Merkel's spokesman, called for "cool heads to prevail," describing the situation as "a deep-seated disagreement which makes us very concerned."

 "We reject the policy identification of the democratic Germany with that of National Socialism.
 National Socialist comparisons are absurd and not acceptable," he said at a press conference.